DeanYemi134/DeanYemi134/README.md

-#ABOUT ME
+# ABOUT ME
--  👋 Hi, I’m @DeanYemi134
+- Hi, I’m Yemi
-- 👀 I’m a javascript programmer (I code with react.js)
+- A javascript programmer (I code with react.js)
-- 🌱 I’m always learning
+- Always learning
-- 💞️ I’m looking for collaborations
+- Looking for collaborations
-- 📫 How to reach me? contact me Ibrahimsharafadeen95@gmail.com
+- How to reach me? contact me Ibrahimsharafadeen95@gmail.com

 <!---
 DeanYemi134/DeanYemi134 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.